 Thank you for your interest in Samford University’s Cumberland School of Law.
-I understand that you have an interest in environmental law and I’m writing to encourage you to consider the joint-degree J.D./Master of Science in Environmental Management [J.D./M.S.E.M.] program that Cumberland School of Law offers.
+I understand you have an interest in environmental law.
+I’m writing to encourage you to consider the J.D./Master of Science in Environmental Management (J.D./M.S.E.M.) joint-degree offered at the law school.
 Each and every environmental career revolves around interpreting, applying and complying with environmental regulations.
-Those laws are very complex and having a background in both the law and science involved in this area is extremely helpful.
-The J.D./M.S.E.M., offered in conjunction with the Department of Biology in Samford University’s Howard College of Arts and Sciences, gave me a strong foundation in environmental law and the scientific concepts that support it.
-As a recent graduate, I can tell you that pursuing that joint-degree was one of the best decisions I have ever made.
+Those laws are very complex, and having a background in both the law and science involved in this area is extremely helpful.
+The J.D./M.S.E.M. is offered with the Department of Biology in Samford University’s Howard College of Arts and Sciences.
+As a recent graduate, I can tell you that pursuing this joint-degree was one of the best decisions I have ever made.
+This gave me a strong foundation in environmental law and the scientific concepts that support it.

-By far one of the main benefits of pursuing the joint-degree is that students will be able to obtain both a Juris Doctor and a Master of Science in Environmental Management at the same time.
-During the first-year of law school, interested students would apply for admission to the M.S.E.M. program.
+By far one of the main benefits of pursuing the joint-degree is that students are able to obtain, at the same time, both a J.D. and a Master of Science in Environmental Management.
+During the first year of law school, interested students apply for admission to the M.S.E.M. program.
 Once accepted, they begin taking M.S.E.M. classes along with their J.D. classes.
-The M.S.E.M. curriculum is an evening curriculum that is designed to educate working professionals on how to evaluate environmental regulatory compliance.
-Taught by legal scholars, scientists and engineers, the M.S.E.M. program courses offer a broad range of topics in environmental ethics and values, risk analysis, management of hazardous materials and ecotoxicology to name a few.
-For a complete list of courses and descriptions visit the M.S.E.M. website at www.samford.edu/msem/.
+The M.S.E.M. program is in the evening and is designed to educate working professionals to evaluate environmental regulatory compliance.
+Taught by legal scholars, scientists and engineers, the M.S.E.M. program courses offer a broad range of topics in environmental ethics and values, risk analysis, management of hazardous materials and ecotoxicology, to name a few.
+For a complete list of courses and descriptions, go to the M.S.E.M. website at www.samford.edu/msem/.

 Whether you are considering practicing law or pursuing another environmental career, having the joint-degree is invaluable and I hope you will consider Cumberland School of Law and its J.D./M.S.E.M. program.